dasha-samples/dasha-doc-examples/Integrations/Voice-For-External-Web-Chat/README.md

 When the chat-box is triggered, the server creates Dasha conversation along with mock conversation.

 The pipeline is as follows:
-- the user voice is passed from client to server side dasha app via WebRTC.
+- the user voice is passed from client to dasha application via WebRTC.
-- Dasha converts it to text and pases this text to mock service via `socket.io` (just like it was done previously in Text chat).
+- Dasha converts user voice to a text and pases it to the server via http request.
+- user input is processed on server
+- the bot response is sent back to Dasha and to the client's chatbox
-- user input is processed in mock, the result is voiced by Dasha TTS and sent to the chat-box to visualize it in text
+- at the same time the response is voiced by Dasha TTS and is streamed to the client via WebRTC -->

 ## Installation

+1. Setup the environment (see [doc](https://docs.dasha.ai/en-us/default/setup-enviroment/))
-1. `npm i`
+2. Run `npm i` in a current folder.
+3. Create `.env` with Dasha credentials (you need dasha apikey that corresponds to your account)

-2. create `.env` with Dasha credentials, example:
+`.env` example:
 ```
 DASHA_SERVER=app.us.dasha.ai
 DASHA_APIKEY=xxxx